hugoroy/blog/a-small-lesson-about-patent-fud.md

-    (Of course, hope that nobody sees how hypocrite you are, because the patent risks come from your own patents and from organisations like MPEG-LA of which you are a part of)
+    (Of course, hope that nobody sees how hypocrite you are, because the patent risks come from your own patents and from organisations like MPEG-LA, which you are a part of)

 3. Make vague threats of lawsuits and show your muscles.